rancher/community-catalog/templates/registry/README.md

 ## Access

 The template will create a Load Balancer for access to the Registry and to the Web Admin interface.
-This will run on all Hosts with the label LB=1, listening on the defined ports.
+This will run on all Hosts without the label LB=0, listening on the defined ports.

 To access the web UI, use https on the hostname and port you configured.